SEEDS-Group/TTSL/docs/language/common/functions.md

 ## Grouped return value

 The [Grouped by modifier][groupedBy] can be added to implicate that the return value of the function is grouped by an Identifier.
-This can either happen by an aggregation in the body of the function or by using an already grouped List of Values.
+This can either happen by an [aggregation][Aggregations] in the body of the function or by using an already grouped List of Values.

 ```ttsl
 function taxes(name: String): List GroupedBy XYZ_id {...}